-Position "F" Hour Total CAH Effective Spring 2023 Head Coach: M Baseball, M Football, M/W Track 4.5 Head Coach: M Basketball, W Basketball, M Soccer, W Soccer, M/W Swimming, M/W Tennis, M Wrestling, W Softball, W Volleyball, M/W Cross Country, M Water Polo, W Water Polo 3.5 Head Coach: M/W Diving 3.0 Associate Head Coach: Baseball, Football, Track 3.5 (Football only) Offensive & Defensive Coordinator 3.5 Assistant Coaches: All sports (where assigned) 3.0 a.
-Payment Schedule and Load Limit in Accordance with the Sixty-Seven Percent (67%) Law: It is understood that a portion (up to two thirds) of the "F" Hour Alternative Duty compensation will be paid for duties performed when the sport is not in season, and accordingly said portion of the "F" Hour Calculated A Hour (CAH) will be assigned off season, which may include work in Summer Session, as approved by the immediate supervisor.
-In all cases, the aggregated assignment (Instructional Load from all assignments plus "F" Hour Alternative Duty) for Part-time unit members shall not exceed ten (10) Calculated A Hours (CAHs) in any one Fall or Spring Semester.
+Position "F" Hour Total CAH Effective Spring 2023 Fall, 2015 Head Coach: M Baseball, M Football, M/W Track 4.5 Head Coach: M Basketball, W Basketball, M Soccer, W Soccer, M/W Swimming, M/W Tennis, M Wrestling, W Softball, W Volleyball, M/W Cross Country, M Water Polo, W Water Polo 3.5 Head Coach: M Golf, W Volleyball, M/W Cross Country, M Water Polo, W Water Polo 2.5 Head Coach: M/W Diving 2.5 3.0 Associate Head Coach: Baseball, Football, Track 2.5 3.5 (Football Only) Offensive & Defensive Coordinator 3.5 Assistant Coaches: All sports (where assigned) 2.5 3.0

+- Payment Schedule and Load Limit in accordance with the Sixty-Seven Percent (67%) Law: It is understood that a portion (up to two thirds) of the "F" Hour Alternative Duty compensation will be paid for duties performed when the sport is not in season, and accordingly said portion of the "F" Hour Calculated A Hour (CAH) will be assigned off season, which may include work in Summer Session, as approved by the immediate supervisor.
+In all cases, the aggregated assignment (instructional Load from all assignments plus "F" Hour Alternative Duty) for Part-time unit members shall not exceed ten (10) Calculated A Hours (CAHs) in any one Fall or Spring Semester.
 For each Head Coach, Associate Head Coach, or Assistant Coach, the immediate supervisor will provide the District with the distribution of "F" Hour Alternative Duty for the assignment, as delineated above, between Fall Semester, Spring Semester, and Summer Session.
-This distribution of payments will follow the current pattern of compensation-five (5) equal payments for the portion of duties designated for Fall; five (5) equal payments for the portion of duties designated for Spring; and/or three (3) equal payments for the portion of duties designated for Summer Session.
+This distribution of payments will follow the current pattern of compensation five (5) equal payments for the portion of duties designated for Fall; five (5) equal payments for the portion of duties designated for Spring; and/or three (3) equal payments for the portion of duties designated for Summer Session. - b.

-- b.
 Inapplicability of Article 10C.3: The District and Faculty Association agree that Article 10C.3, regarding the opening of Alternate Duty assignments to other interested unit members, shall not apply to intercollegiate coaching assignments. - c.
 Items Requiring Subsequent Negotiation: In the event that a college elects to add an Athletic Program, or to make significant changes to an existing program (e.g. consolidation or de-consolidation), the District and Faculty Association shall negotiate impact effects to the provisions herein.